 An additional six check-in counters have also been installed to enhance security at the facility.

 China Construction Communications Company (CCCC) is the prime contractor for the project and is responsible for the design, construction and management of the Entebbe International Airport expansion.

 COWI was selected to provide planning and design for the first phase of the airport’s rehabilitation.

 Vanderlande Industries supplied and installed a baggage handling system at the airport in September 2016 under a $4.8m contract with CCCC.

 Dar Al-Handasah Shair & Partners and Orion Associates were selected by CCCC to supervise the works in May 2017.

-Korea International Cooperation Agency (KOICA) has agreed to provide a computerised maintenance management system (CMMS), an airport operational database (AODB) system and an air traffic services message handling system (AMHS) on behalf of the South Korean Government.
+Korea International Cooperation Agency (KOICA) agreed to provide a computerised maintenance management system (CMMS), an airport operational database (AODB) system and an air traffic services message handling system (AMHS) on behalf of the South Korean government.